Empowering creators, rightsholders, and platforms to clearly communicate digital copyrights

 How much does Attribution Engine cost?

-The Attribution Engine is free for rightsholders to register their content and free for platforms using our asset lookup service.
+The Attribution Engine is free for rightsholders to register and manage their content.
 By offering asset registration and lookup at no cost, we believe more rightsholders will make their assets available, and more platforms and creators will publish content that respects copyrights.

 If Attribution Engine is free, how do you make money?

-Our business model lies in revenue sharing from licensing transactions.
+Our business model lies in revenue sharing with platforms from licensing transactions.
 Pex will make money when content is successfully licensed.

 How do I get started?